HSweazey/DATA-440-Book-Playlist-Generator/README.md

 - The system fetches real track data matching those themes.

 #### 4. If not:
 - It automatically falls back to genre-based CSV backups containing pre-collected Spotify songs.
+Prompts user for genre of book.

 #### 5. Playlist generation logic:
 - Maps book → genre